-May is Awareness Month for food allergies, celiac disease and asthma, a great time to share knowledge about these important but often misunderstood diseases.
-Food allergy efforts ramp up during May 10-16, with Food Allergy Awareness Week.
-Following are articles, posters and resources to assist your advocating efforts.
+May is Awareness Month for food allergies, celiac disease and asthma.
+It’s a great time to educate others about these significant and impactful diseases, which are too often misunderstood.
+For food allergy, the highlight of the month is Food Allergy Awareness Week, taking place May 9 to 15.
+Following are articles, posters and resources to help guide your own advocating efforts.

 Resources From Allergic Living

-- May 10 – Teal Takeover Day!
-Support food allergy awareness by wearing teal and sharing photos to social media.
-Use the hashtags, #tealtakeover and #foodallergyweek
+- May 9 – Teal Takeover Day!
+Support food allergy awareness wearing teal clothes and accessories.
+Take “tealy good” photos to share on social media, using the hashtags #tealtakeover and #foodallergyawarenessweek

-- Check out the rest of FARE’s Food Allergy Awareness Week calendar here.
+- Check out FARE’s entire Food Allergy Awareness Week (FAAW) calendar here.

-- May 10-16 – Share the FAACTS!
+- May 9-15 – Share the FAACTS!
 Copy, paste and share one fact for each day of Food Allergy Awareness Week on social media.
-Learn More.
+Learn more here.

-- Teal Love Shines Bright Campaign – Show that you care about people living with food allergies by proudly displaying this cheery downloadable poster.
+- Teal Love Shines Bright Campaign – Show you care about those living with food allergies by displaying this cheery downloadable poster.

-- See the rest of FAACT’s Food Allergy Awareness Initiatives here.
+- See more FAACT Food Allergy Awareness resources and initiatives here.

 - See the rest of AAFA’s Awareness Events here.